paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-037-carriage-of-liquid-bulk-dangerous-cargoes.md

 ## § 3714.
 Inspection and examination
 **(a)**

-(1) The Secretary shall have each vessel to which this chapter applies inspected or examined at least once each year.
+(1) Except as provided in subsection (c), the Secretary shall have each vessel to which this chapter applies inspected or examined at least once each year.

 (2) Each of those vessels that is more than 10 years of age shall undergo a special and detailed inspection of structural strength and hull integrity as specified by the Secretary.